Bizzabo vs RainFocus: Which Platform is Best?

 All three platforms are investing in AI, but their approaches reflect their different roles in the GTM stack.

 Bizzabo has introduced two AI products.
 Event OS Copilot assists organizers with content creation, workflow guidance, and platform navigation.
-Bizzy, launched April 2026, is an attendee-facing copilot embedded in the mobile event app that answers questions and suggests sessions.
+Bizzy, launched in 2026, is an attendee-facing copilot embedded in the mobile event app that answers questions and suggests sessions.
 Both are practical productivity tools for the event lifecycle.

 Both event platforms integrate with the same major CRM and marketing automation tools, but the depth and pricing of those integrations differ.